 21st Century IDEA

-The 21st Century Integrated Digital Experience Act (21st Century IDEA), passed in December 2018, established a framework for federal agencies to improve our websites, and streamline digital service delivery.
-At GSA, we are continually working to improve online customer service, through actions such as:
+The 21st Century Integrated Digital Experience Act, passed in December 2018, established a framework for federal agencies to improve our websites and streamline digital service delivery.
+At GSA, we are continually working to improve online customer service.
+Read about our progress:

-Since Former President Obama announced a digital strategy initiative in May 2012, GSA has been working to build interoperability and openness securely into our systems.
+Since the Federal digital strategy initiative launched in May 2012, GSA has been working to build interoperability and openness securely into our systems.
 We are developing common standards and producing better content and data to be delivered through multiple channels in device-agnostic ways.
 Continually addressing privacy and security in the digital age, we are creating an environment where citizens are increasingly becoming partners in building a better government.